l6chen/ECE285-VQA/SAN-LSTM/README.md

 ```
 1. Unzip Model19.zip file in Data/Models.
 2. Download train images of which the download links are written in the file under Data/.
+3. Download val images, or upload your own test images.
 ```

 - Question and Answers pre-processing: